 It was what some would call somatic work, and others would call meditation.
 I was sitting on my daybed on a chilly afternoon when I closed my eyes and drew my attention to my breath as it moved in and through me.
-For reasons I will never understand I was suddenly in a very still place that was characterized mostly by the depths of the quiet.
+For reasons I will never understand, I was suddenly in a very still place that was characterized mostly by the depths of the quiet.

-As moments passed the experience could be felt in the body.
+As moments passed, the experience could be felt in the body.
 There was a physical and emotional settling that could only be described as grounding.

 It reminded me of an experience years ago when I fell into a comparable place while on retreat.
-I remember the spiritual teacher saying, “I was being worked with.”
+I remember a spiritual teacher saying, “I was being worked with.”
 That seems as apt a description as any for such non-normal states.